BinaryIgor/blog/pages/about.md

 Hey there!

-I am <a target="_blank" href="https://igor.roztropinski.com">Igor Roztropiński</a>, a programmer passionate about unraveling the mysteries of programming, software engineering, software design, computer science, and the inner workings of binary and digital machines.
+I am Igor Roztropiński, a programmer passionate about unraveling the mysteries of programming, software engineering, software design, computer science, and the inner workings of binary and digital machines.

 <figure>
     <img id="profile-image" src="{{ imagesPath }}/profile.png">